Bedouin: In the 20th century

 Ghazzu was still relevant to the Bedouin lifestyle in the early 20th century.
 After a 1925 stay with Sheikh Mithqal Al-Fayez of the Bani Sakher, William Seabrook wrote about his experience of a ghazzu from the Sardieh tribe on Mithqal's 500 Hejin racing camels.
 The ghazzu was intercepted by Mithqal when he was notified about the Sardieh tribe's intentions from a man from the Bani Hassan tribe, who rode continuously for over 30 hours to reach Mithqal before their plot matured.
 Mithqal, using the information, prepared a trap for them, which resulted in the imprisonment of one of the Sardieh warriors.
 William notes that although the warrior was a prisoner, he was nonchalant and was not treated aggressively, and that the ghazzu wasn't a war, but a game in which camels and goats were the prizes.

 In the 1950s and 1960s, large numbers of Bedouin throughout Midwest Asia started to leave the traditional, nomadic life to settle in the cities of Midwest Asia, especially as hot ranges shrank and populations grew.
 For example, in Syria, the Bedouin way of life effectively ended during a severe drought from 1958 to 1961, which forced many Bedouin to abandon herding for standard jobs.
-Similarly, governmental policies in Egypt, Israel, Jordan, Iraq, Tunisia, oil-producing Arab states of the Persian Gulf and Libya, as well as a desire for improved standards of living, effectively led most Bedouin to become settled citizens of various nations, rather than stateless nomadic herders.
+West Asian and North African states pushed the Bedouin toward settlement through sedentarization.
+This process was endorsed by the Arab League and the United Nations, who saw Bedouin lifestyles as “backward."
+Some Bedouin were also voluntarily drawn to sedentary lifestyles by a desire for improved standards of living.

 Governmental policies pressing the Bedouin have in some cases been executed in an attempt to provide service (schools, health care, law enforcement and so on—see Chatty 1986 for examples), but in others have been based on the desire to seize land traditionally roved and controlled by the Bedouin.

+Scholars have questioned to what extent Bedouin were “detribalized” by sedentism.
+Donald B. Cole, for instance, wrote that Bedouin people retain social tribal lineages, but shed their former tribal political, economic, or legal structures when permanently settling.

+In the 21st century

+Gulf States and their tourist industries have revived or invented certain Bedouin traditions including falconry, horse and camel races, and pearl-diving, in an attempt to curate national histories and cultures, often in an orientalist manner.

-In recent years, some Bedouin have adopted the pastime of raising and breeding white doves, while others have rejuvenated the traditional practice of falconry.
+To reconnect with their own heritage, some Bedouin have begun breeding white doves, while others have learned skills in falconry.